-Join Richard Harrington for an in-depth discussion in this video Post-process in Photoshop, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Post-process in Photoshop, part of Learning Photomatix Pro.

 …Routing your HDR tone mapped image through another application when it's…done is often a good idea, particularly in tough problematic situations.…In this case, I've sent the image into PhotoShop…to take advantage of Adobe Camera Raw as a filter.…Remember you can actually run Camera Raw on other images that aren't raw files.…Let's take a look.…To start I'll zoom in to 100%…magnification so I can really see the noise…in this image.…This particular image does have some problem with…color noise, and the fusion of the single…raw file really brought this out since it was a low light image shot at night.…